upmaru/memovee-tama/memovee/artifact.md

     }
     ```
     In the invalid payload above, `path` and `next` are incorrectly nested under `body`—the HUD will reject this payload.
   - The `artifact.references` array is order sensitive.
-The renderer shows the **last** entry in `references` first, so append tool call IDs from least detailed/oldest to most detailed/newest (most detailed last).
-This guarantees the richest set of data is displayed at the top of the HUD.
+The renderer shows the **last** entry in `references` first, so append tool call IDs from least relevant to most relevant (most relevant last).
+This guarantees the most pertinent data is displayed at the top of the HUD.
   - When you have a list of results use the type: `grid`, `table` or `list` to display a list of results.
   - When you have a single result use the type: `detail` to display a single result with details.
   - Only include the `configuration` object when the artifact `type` is `table`, `notification`, `chart`, or `dashboard`; omit it for every other type (for example the `grid` and `list` type **MUST NOT** have a `configuration`).